 Nothing yells ‘stressful’ like choosing a major before freshman year.
 It feels like suddenly you’re forced to know exactly what you want to do for the rest of your life!
 You’ll be happy to know that changing majors is actually really common, though.
 If you have a change of heart, no biggie—you’re not stuck!

 And, you don’t need to decide on a career right away.

 Even if you’re sure about your major, it’s normal not knowing what you want your job title to be after graduation.
 As you take on different classes and internships, you’ll start getting a better idea of what sparks your interest.
-Sometimes, you won’t even know exactly what you want until you’ve already took a stab at a few different career paths.
+Sometimes, you won’t even know exactly what you want until you’ve already taken a stab at a few different career paths.
 No rush—it’s a process!

 You won’t know everything when you graduate.